pallavii28/Basic-Banking-System/README.md

 Customer > Transfer Money > Select customer to transfer to > View all Customers .

-TO RUN PROJECT save the project in c/xampp/htdocs/ open xampp server. open php my admin and import the sql file in that. start Apache and Mysql. open chrome localhost/projectname/index.php.
+TO RUN PROJECT save the project in c/xampp/htdocs/ open xampp server.
+Start Apache and Mysql open php my admin and import the sql file in that. open chrome localhost/projectname/index.php.

 Check my website here: https://presentient-club.000webhostapp.com/TSF-Bank/